 At the 41st Annual FIAAA conference in May of 2019, the 4th Class of the FIAAA Hall of Fame was inducted.
 They are, FIAAA Past President Donna Blumer (1997-98), FIAAA Past President Vernon Korhn (1996-97) and longtime FIAAA Secretary and Historian, Jay Rader (1997-2013, 2013-2018).

 In December 2019, Past President Lanness Robinson (2014-15), was installed as President of the NIAAA, as well as being awarded an NFHS Citation; the twelfth Florida recipient.

-In December 2020, FIAAA Past President Russell Wambles (2012-13) was awarded an NFHS Citation, which due to the canceled in-person NIAAA Annual Conference will be presented at the 2021 NIAAA Annual Conference in Denver.
-Also, during the online Delegate Session of the 2020 NIAAA Annual Conference, FIAAA Past President Lauren Otero was elected NIAAA Secretary-Elect for the 2021 administrative year and will serve as NIAAA Secretary from 2022 through 2026.
+In December 2020, FIAAA Past President Russell Wambles (2012-13) was awarded with an NFHS Citation, which due to the canceled in person NIAAA Annual Conference will be presented at the 2021 NIAAA Annual Conference in Denver.
+Also, during the online Delegate Session of the 2020 NIAAA Annual Conference, FIAAA Past President Lauren Otero (2018-19) was elected NIAAA Secretary-Elect for the 2021 administrative year and will serve as NIAAA Secretary from 2022 through 2026.

 At the 43rd Annual FIAAA Conference in May of 2021, the 5th Class of the FIAAA Hall of Fame was inducted.
 They are, FIAAA Past President Bill Massey (2007-08), FIAAA Past President E. Michael Stutzke (2006-07) and longtime FIAAA board member and Bay County AD, Tommy St. Amant.